myelintek/documentation/user/folder.rst

         :width: 300

 .. note::
-    The cloned dataset will belong to the current project and be accessible by the labs and pipeline in the same project.
+    The cloned folder will belong to the current project and be accessible by the labs and pipeline in the same project.

-Delete a Dataset
+Delete a Folder
 ================

-To delete a dataset:
+To delete a folder:

 #) Clock on the *delete* button.